mirceaulinic/mirceaulinic.github.io/_posts/2017-12-21-salt-pure-python.md

 But wait: I defined the Pillar top file as default SLS, purely YAML.
-Even though in this trivial example it is overkill, there are good production cases when the top file can be equally made as dynamic as needed, hence we have the possibility to dynamically bind Pillars to Minions (or the SLS States, for the State top file):
+Even though in this trivial example it is overkill, there are good production cases when the top file can be equally made as dynamic as needed, hence we have the possibility to dynamically bind Pillars to Minions (or Formulas, for the State top file):

 ``/etc/salt/pillar/top.sls``